drubino8/drubino8/README.md

 ![Dawson's Portrait](Me_3D.png)

-- 🔭 I’m currently working on **README Project**
+- 🔭 I’m currently working on **README Project and Learning Astro**

 - 🌱 I’m currently learning **Web Design 3 at Eastern Washington University**

 - 👯 I’m looking to collaborate on **Web Design and Development**

-- 👨‍💻 All of my projects are available at [Portfolio Website](https://drubino.webflow.io/)
+- 👨‍💻 All of my projects are available at [My Portfolio Website](https://drubino.webflow.io/)

 - 📫 How to reach me **drubino8@gmail.com**